 - Exploring natural coping strategies for anxiety, for example meditation and mindfulness, which have been shown to help people more effectively manage anxiety and cope with cravings for drugs and alcohol.

-If you’re finding yourself consistently worrying about whether or not the amount of Xanax you’re taking may be lethal, you may need help for Xanax abuse.
 Addiction treatment that addresses co-occurring mental health issues such as anxiety and depression can free you from the chains of benzodiazepine addiction and allow you to move forward with a happier, healthier way of life.
-At Desert Hope, you’ll find the highest-quality care every step of the way from a safe medical detox with 24/7 medical supervision all the way to outpatient and sober living.
+At Desert Hope, you’ll find the highest quality care every step of the way from a safe medical detox with 24/7 medical supervision all the way to outpatient and sober living.

 - Food and Drug Administration.
 Xanax.